flexera-public/policy_templates/cost/flexera/cco/low_service_usage/README.md

 # Low Service Usage Policy

+## Deprecated

+This policy is no longer being updated.
+The [Low Usage Report](https://github.com/flexera-public/policy_templates/tree/master/cost/flexera/cco/low_usage/) policy has superseded this one and includes significantly more functionality.

 ## What it does

 This Policy Template reports on services with low usage.
 Low usage of a specific service in a region by an account is often indicative of tests or experiments by users, which often are forgotten and left running.
 Investigate this usage to determine if it should be terminated or potentially consolidated into a larger account/region for ease of management.